Judge orders Justice Dept. to release Trump obstruction memo - WTMJ

 At issue in a lawsuit pending before the judge were two particular documents the group wanted.

-But she ordered the release of the other memo, which was prepared for Barr by the then-head of the Office of Legal Counsel and another senior Justice Department official and which concludes that the evidence assembled by Mueller’s team would not support an obstruction prosecution of Trump.
+But she ordered the release of the other memo, which concludes that the evidence assembled by Mueller’s team would not support an obstruction prosecution of Trump.

-In her order, Jackson noted that the memo prepared for Barr, and the letter from Barr to Congress that describes the special counsel’s report, are “being written by the very same people at the very same time.
+In her order, Jackson noted that the legal memo prepared for Barr, and the letter from Barr to Congress that describes the special counsel’s report, were “being written by the very same people at the very same time.

 “The emails show not only that the authors and the recipients of the memorandum are working hand in hand to craft the advice that is supposedly being delivered by OLC, but that the letter to Congress is the priority, and it is getting completed first,” the judge wrote.